officialyenum/ai21/README.md

       - ✔ should return a failed response if data is not specified
       - ✔ should return a failed response if type is not specified in the data
       - ✔ should return a failed response if type is review and restaurant and review is not specified in the data
+      - ✔ should return a failed response if text is more than 10000 characters
       - ✔ should return a successful response if the request is successful
       - ✔ should return a failed response if the request fails
     - Rewrite